2023–24 Morehead State Eagles men's basketball team

 The 2023–24 Morehead State Eagles men's basketball team represented Morehead State University in the 2023–24 NCAA Division I men's basketball season.
 The Eagles, led by seventh-year head coach Preston Spradlin, played their home games at Ellis Johnson Arena in Morehead, Kentucky as members of the Ohio Valley Conference (OVC).

 Previous season

 In the 2022–23 season, with a victory against Eastern Illinois, the Eagles clinched their first outright OVC regular-season title since 1984.
 They lost to Southeast Missouri State in the OVC tournament semifinals.
 As a regular-season conference champion who did not win their conference tournament, the Eagles received an automatic bid to the National Invitation Tournament, the school's first trip to the NIT.
-There they upset No. 1 seed Clemson in the first round before being losing to UAB in the second round.
+There they upset No. 1 seed Clemson in the first round before losing to UAB in the second round.